-- self (ExpressionBC) - - upper (bool | None) -

 '''

-• rank (int | None) -
+self(ExpressionBC) -upper(bool | None) -rank(int | None) -

-Return type
+'''

 ExpressionBC

+'''

 get_data(idx)

-Parameters
+'''

+'''

 idx(Tuple[int, ...])-

-Return type
+'''

 Tuple[float, Dict[int, float]]

-get_mathematical_representation (field_name='C')

-return mathematical representation of the boundary condition

-Parameters
+get_mathematical_representation(field_name='C')

+'''

 field_name (str) -

-Return type

-str
+'''

 get_virtual_point (arr, idx=None)

-Parameters
+'''

 idx(Tuple[int, ...] | None)-

-Return type

-float

-homogeneous: bool

-determines whether the boundary condition depends on space

-Type

-bool

-make_adjacent_evaluator()

-Return type

-AdjacentEvaluator
+'''

+A function with signature (arr_1d, i_point, bc_idx), where arr_1d is the one-dimensional data array (the data points along the axis perpendicular to the boundary), i_point is the index into this array for the current point and bc_idx are the remaining indices of the current point, which indicate the location on the boundary plane.
+The result of the function is the data value at the adjacent point along the axis associated with this boundary condition in the upper (lower) direction when upper is True (False).

+'''

 make_virtual_point_evaluator()

-returns a function evaluating the value at the virtual support point

-Returns
+'''

-A function that takes the data array and an index marking the current point, which is assumed

-to be a virtual point.
-The result is the data value at this point, which is calculated using the
+A function that takes the data array and an index marking the current point, which is assumed to be a virtual point.
+The result is the data value at this point, which is calculated using the boundary condition.

-boundary condition.

-Return type

-function
+'''

 names: List[str] = ['virtual_point']

-identifiers used to specify the given boundary class

-Type

-list
+'''

+'''

 set_ghost_cells (data_full, , args=None)

-set the ghost cell values for this boundary

-Parameters

 '''

-- data_full (ndarray) The full field data including ghost points - args Additional arguments that might be supported by special boundary conditions.
+- data_full (ndarray) The full field data including ghost points - args (ndarray) Determines what boundary conditions are set. args should be set to {TARGET: value}.
+Here, TARGET determines how the value is interpreted and what boundary condition is actually enforced: the value of the virtual points directly (virtual_point), the value of the field at the boundary (value) or the outward derivative of the field at the boundary (derivative).

-to_subgrid(subgrid)

-- subgrid (GridBase) Grid of the new boundary conditions - self (ExpressionBC) - class ExpressionDerivativeBC (grid, axis, upper, , rank=0, value=0, target='derivative')
+- subgrid (GridBase) Grid of the new boundary conditions - self (ExpressionBC) - represents a boundary whose outward derivative is calculated from an expression